How to use USWDS

 • Collect community feedback

 • Scan with automated tools, like pa11y and aXe, on every code change.
-If it doesn’t pass, we can’t merge the code
+If it doesn’t pass, we don’t merge the code

-• Manually test components and functionality with a Trusted Tester
+• Manually test components and functionality with experienced accessibility specialists

 • Colors with magic number contrast